Tollesbury

 For centuries Tollesbury, the village of the plough and sail, relied on the harvests of the land and the sea.
 The main trade and export of Tollesbury, which still thrives to this day, has long been oysters.

-Governance

-An electoral ward in the same name exists. the population of this ward at the 2011 Census was 1,977.

 The village sign

 On the 'Plough' side of the carved village sign, situated on West Street, the ploughman and his team of horses are depicted working the land, agriculture goes on down to the water's edge.
 Pictured on the right of the sign are fishing smacks on the River Blackwater.
 The village church can be seen on the top left side of the sign.
 A mallard and a hare are pictured on the supports.

 The 'Sail' side of the sign shows the weather-boarded sail lofts.
 The centre of the sign shows the yacht 'Endeavour II' which was the 1937 British challenger for the America's Cup, while on the left is depicted the fishing smack 'Sallie'.
 Oysters and fish, harvests from the Blackwater, are shown on the supports.

 The sign was painted by Sam Rigby, a Tollesbury artist.